|Nutritional Guidelines (per serving)|

-The cocktail was named after the first Broadway musical hit comedy of the same name in the early 1900s.
-The name was originally spelled "Florodora" following the show name and the cocktail was a hit among New York's high society up through the 1950s.
+The cocktail was named after an early 1900s Broadway musical comedy.
+The name was originally spelled "Florodora," following the show, and the cocktail was a hit among New York's high society up through the 1950s.

-Originally, the drink was made with raspberry syrup, but now uses framboise liqueur (raspberry-flavored) almost exclusively.
-There are a number of raspberry liqueurs available with Chambord (black raspberry) being the most common poured into today's Floradora cocktails.
+Originally, the drink was made with raspberry syrup, but it now uses a framboise liqueur (raspberry-flavored) almost exclusively.
+There are a number of raspberry liqueurs available; Chambord (black raspberry) is the most common poured into today's Floradora cocktails.

 Pour the gin, lime juice, and framboise into a highball glass filled with ice.